pearu/functional_algorithms/README.md

 This project provides a tool for defining functional algorithms for math functions and generating implementations of the algorithms to various programming languages and math libraries.
-The aim is to provide algorithms that guarantee the correctness of the function evaluation on the whole complex plane or real line.
+The aim is to provide algorithms that are guaranteed to produce correct values on the whole complex plane or real line.

-The motivation for this project raises from the need to implement sophisticated algorithms for various math libraries that can be a tedious and errorprone task.
+The motivation for this project raises from the need to implement sophisticated algorithms for various math libraries that otherwise can be a tedious and errorprone task when done manually using LISP-like languages.
 For instance, the definition of the algorithm for computing arcus sine for Python or NumPy target has LOC about 45 but for the StableHLO target the LOC is 186.
 Implementing such an algorithm for StableHLO by hand would be just unhuman.

 ## Supported algorithms

-Currently, algorithms are provided for the following math functions that are correct on the whole complex plane or real line:
+Currently, algorithms are provided for the following math functions:

-- square, complex and float inputs
+- `square(z: complex | float)`
-- hypot, float inputs
+- `hypot(x: float, y: float)`
-- asin, complex inputs, using modified [Hull et al](https://dl.acm.org/doi/10.1145/275323.275324) algorithm.
+- `asin(z: complex)`, using modified [Hull et al](https://dl.acm.org/doi/10.1145/275323.275324) algorithm.

 ## Supported targets

 Currently, the implementations of supported algorithms are provided for the following target libraries and languages:

-- Python, using math functions on real inputs
+- [Python](https://www.python.org/), using [math](https://docs.python.org/3/library/math.html) functions on real inputs
-- NumPy, using numpy functions on real inputs
+- [NumPy](https://numpy.org/), using numpy functions on real inputs
-- StableHLO, using its existing decompositions and operations
+- [StableHLO](https://github.com/openxla/stablehlo), using existing decompositions and operations.

-## Testing algorithms and its implementations
+## Testing algorithms and generated implementations

-To ensure the correctness as well as accuracy of provided algorithms, we'll use [MPMath](https://github.com/mpmath/mpmath/) as a reference library of math functions.
+To ensure the correctness as well as accuracy of provided algorithms, we'll use [MPMath](https://mpmath.org/) as a reference library of math functions.
 We assume that mpmath implementations produce correct results to math functions with arbitrary precision - this is the prerequisity for ensuring accuracy.
 To ensure correctness,